 Our work with farmers in Mangkay taught us that sometimes people just need better tools and know-how to support themselves.
 When the farmers were given new tools and taught new farming techniques, they were able to grow more food for themselves.
 In such a short amount of time, we saw what a difference the program had made and we dubbed the program Farmers of Hope.
 We successfully replicated the program in two other communities.
 This inspired us to do something similar for people living in urban areas.

 For those who have access to empty lots, we began Gardens of Hope.
 But hope was not lost for those living in very cramped urban settings.
 For them, we started Pots of Hope.
 Even in the tiniest homes, we have been helping people plant crops to eat or sell.

 Our farm-to-table meal bags for marginalized families contain rice, vegetables from small farmers, and fish from marginal fishermen The bags also include Mingo Meals for the children.
 We distribute these bags to some communities.
 To broaden our reach, we also supply these same food items to community pantries all over Talisay, Silay and Bacolod.
 Communities with access to fish receive veggie bags.

 An extra supply of Mingo Meals is given to families whose access to food is compromised.
 Since Mingo has a shelf life of 6 months, the families have a source of sustenance when other sources of food are not available.

 We provide assistance to communities of small farmers in the countryside.
 The short-term goals are to improve their internal food supply as well as provide opportunities to take crops to market.
 See this project at work

 Gardens of Hope

-helps urban communities with access to empty lots do small-scale vegetable gardening by providing seeds, simple tools and technology to improve their own food supply and to improve income through selling excess produce.
+We help For communities with access to empty lots do small-scale vegetable gardening.
+We provide seeds, simple tools and training to improve their own food supply.
+They can earn income by selling produce they do not consume.